laurence-dorman/laurence-dorman.github.io/_projects/live-AI.md

 tts --text "This is a test sentence" --model_name "tts_models/en/ljspeech/vits" --outpath "test.wav"
 ```

 Now, we need to setup the model config for fine-tuning.
-The config needs information such as the formatter (in our case ljspeech), the dataset file (metadata.csv) and other variables which depend on the hardware you're using (batch_Size), and parameters that can be altered depending on how you want the model to be trained.
+The config needs information such as the formatter (in our case ljspeech), the dataset file (metadata.csv) and other variables which depend on the hardware you're using (batch_size), and parameters that can be altered depending on how you want the model to be trained.

 Fortunately, someone has put together a [Google Colab note](https://colab.research.google.com/drive/1N_B_38MMRk1BUqwI_C829TyGpNmppUqK) which does a lot of these steps for us, which is very useful if you don't have the hardware necessary to train it yourself.
 I used this notebook to fine-tune the model, and the results were pretty good after a good few hours of training.

-However, ensure to keep an eye on the trainer output by listening to the audio samples generated on the tensorboard dashboard, once it sounds good enough, you can stop the training and download the model.
+Ensure to keep an eye on the trainer output by listening to the audio samples generated on the tensorboard dashboard, once it sounds good enough, you can stop the training and download the model.

+Now that we have fine-tuned our custom TTS model, we can now move on to the next step.

 &nbsp;

 ***

 &nbsp;

-Congratulations, you now have a custom TTS model!
-We can now move on to the next step.

 ## [2.
 Installing Wav2Lip](#2-installing-wav2lip)